codeezzi/utility/README.md

 ### Follow the theme design/ Follow the design of `index.html` file.

 ### Folders and Files
-- Please make sure your folder is in any one of the Folder `conversionTools`,`mathmeticlaTools`,`financeTools` or `dailyUseTools`.
+- Please make sure your folder is in any one of the Folder `conversionTools`,`mathmeticalTools`,`financeTools` or `dailyUseTools`.
 For example if you want to work on length conversion tool then place your folder in the `conversionTools` folder.
 The list for tools with their respective folder is mentioned above
-- The name of your folder should be the name o the tool you are working on for example: if you want to work on length conversion tool, Then name your folder would be `length`.
+- The name of your folder should be the name o the tool you are working on for example: if you want to work on length conversion tool, then name your folder would be `length`.
 - Under your folder name your files as follows.
 For length conversion tool the files would be `length.html`, `length.css`,`length.js`
 - At the end link your files properly and also link your tool's html file to the navbar of the `index.html`